 The majority of rewiring events were associated with noticeable gene expression and chromatin status changes, but not necessarily with mutation-induced motif loss or gain events (Fig. 5A).
-This is consistent with previous discoveries that most non-coding risk variants are not well-explained by the current model28.
+This is consistent with previous work that most non-coding risk variants are not well-explained by the current model28. [[unclear??]]
 For example, JUND is a top gainer in K562.
 The majority of its gained targets in tumor cells demonstrate higher gene expression, stronger active and weaker repressive histone modification mark signals, yet few of its binding sites are mutated.
 With a few notable exceptions (see supplement), we found a similar trend for the rewiring events associated with JUND in liver cancer and, largely, for other factors in a variety of cancers.
 On a related note, we organized the cell-type-specific networks into hierarchies, as shown in Figure 4.
 Specifically, in blood cancer, the more mutationally burdened TFs sit at the bottom of the hierarchy, whereas the TFs more associated with driving cancer gene expression changes tend to be at the top.

 Step-wise prioritization schemes pinpoints deleterious SNVs in cancer

-Summarizing the analysis above, our companion resource consists of annotations summarized in Fig. 6 and 1: (1) a BMR model with a matching procedure for relevant functional genomics data and a list of regions with higher-than-expected mutational burdens in a diverse selection of different cancers; (2) accurate, minimal and compactly defined enhancers and promotors that are defined by integrating many functional assays, including STARR-seq; (3) enhancer-target-gene linkages and extended gene neighborhoods that are obtained by integrating linkages from Hi-C and multi-histone mark and expression correlation; (4) tumor-normal differential expression, chromatin, and regulatory changes; (5) TF regulatory networks, both merged and cell-type specific, based on both distal and proximal regulation; (6) for each TF, its position in the network hierarchy and rewiring status; and (7) an analogous but less-developed network for RBPs.
+Summarizing the above, our companion resource consists of annotations in Figs. 1 and 6: (1) a BMR model with a matching procedure for the relevant functional genomics data and a list of regions with higher-than-expected mutational burdens in a diverse selection of cancers; (2) accurate and compactly defined enhancer and promotor annotation that is based on integrating many functional assays, including STARR-seq; (3) enhancer-target-gene linkages and extended gene neighborhoods that are obtained by integrating Hi-C and multi-histone-mark experiments; (4) tumor-normal differential expression, chromatin, and regulatory changes; (5) TF regulatory networks, both merged and cell-type specific, based on both distal and proximal regulation; (6) for each TF, its position in the network hierarchy and its rewiring status; and (7) an analogous but less-developed network for RBPs.
 All the resources mentioned above are available online through the ENCODE website as simple flat files and computer codes (see supplement).

 Collectively, these resources allow us to prioritize key genomic features associated with oncogenesis.
-Our prioritization scheme is schematized in as a workflow in Fig. 6A.
-We first search for key regulators that are frequently rewired, located in network hubs, sit at the top of the network hierarchy, or significantly drive expression changes in cancer.
+Our prioritization scheme is schematized as a workflow in Fig. 6A.
+We first search for key regulators that are frequently rewired, located in network hubs, sit at the top of the hierarchy, or significantly drive expression changes in cancer.
 We then prioritize functional elements associated with these regulators, are highly mutated in tumors, or undergo large changes in gene expression, TF binding, or chromatin status.
-Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites (or which otherwise occur in positions under strong purifying selection), we pinpoint impactful SNVs that are further interrogated by focused functional characterization.
+Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites, we pinpoint impactful SNVs.

 Small-scale validation experiments on the prioritization

-To demonstrate the utility of the ENCODE resource, we instantiated our workflow in a few select cancers and validated the results.
+To demonstrate the utility of the ENCODE resources, we instantiated our workflow in a few select cancers and experimentally validated the results.
 In particular, as described above, we subjected some key regulators, such as MYC and SUB1, to knockdown experiments to validate their regulatory effects (Fig 3D).
 We also identified several candidate enhancers in noncoding regions associated with breast cancer and validated their ability to influence transcription using luciferase assays in MCF-7.
-We selected key SNVs, based on mutation recurrence in breast-cancer cohorts within these enhancers that are important for controlling gene expression.
+Finally, we selected key SNVs, based on mutation recurrence in breast-cancer cohorts within these enhancers that are important for controlling gene expression.
 Of the eight motif-disrupting SNVs that we tested, six exhibited consistent up- or down-regulation relative to the wild-type in multiple biological replicates.